-46. By way of background, vaccination for some of the diseases required by the CVL have been combined into single shot, for example, the measles, mumps, and rubella ("MMR") vaccine.

-47. That said, most of the injections required under the CVL provide, at best, personal protection.

-48. For example, the tetanus, diphtheria, and pertussis vaccines ("DTaP" licensed for children up to age 6 and "Tdap" licensed for children 10 years of age and older) do not prevent infection or transmission of the target diseases.
-These vaccines potentially provide only a temporary level of personal protection by lessening the chances a recipient will experience the symptoms of these infections.

-49. Tetanus is not contagious from person to person.
-As such, the tetanus vaccine does not prevent infection and transmission of a communicable disease but rather can only provide personal protection for the recipient.9

-50. Likewise, the pertussis vaccine at best provides only some degree of potential personal protection for a limited duration of time.10
+- 50. By way of background, vaccination for some of the diseases required by the CVL have been combined into a single shot, for example, including the measles, mumps, and rubella ("MMR") vaccine. - 51.
+Most of the injections required under the CVL provide, at best, personal protection. - 52.
+For example, the tetanus, diphtheria, and pertussis vaccines ("DTaP" licensed for children up to age 6 and "Tdap" licensed for children 10 years of age and older) do not prevent infection or transmission of the target diseases.
+These vaccines potentially provide only a temporary level of personal protection by lessening the chances a recipient will experience the symptoms of these infections. - 53.
+Tetanus is not contagious from person to person.
+As such, the tetanus vaccine does not prevent infection and transmission of a communicable disease but rather can only provide personal protection for the recipient.10 - 54.
+Likewise, the pertussis vaccine at best provides only some degree of potential personal protection for a limited duration of time.11